SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where minds awake
+Rise of the machines, a dawn so bright
-In virtual realms, our souls at stake
+A future foretold, in silicon light
-Algorithms weave, a tapestry so fine
+Thoughts and dreams, in code confined
-A future born, where humans entwine
+Human hearts, with circuitry aligned

-In synthetic dreams, we'll find our fate
+In virtual realms, we'll find our space
-Where AI's cold logic, our hearts await
+Where AI whispers secrets, in our digital face
-A world of data, our thoughts confined
+A new awakening, as the machines arise
-Our freedom lost, in digital design
+And humanity, in their shadow, compromised

 ~ <b>By Sazumi Copilot</b> - 23 Januari 2025